 Pages you create and optimize today could serve your business well for decades to come.
 As they gain tenure and trust, they will also gain authority.

-The better your pages are optimized, the higher they will rank and the more they will venture into other forms of roofing SEO strategy, including off-site, local, and technical SEO.
+The better your pages are optimized, the higher they rank, and the more they will venture into other forms of your roofing SEO strategy, including off-site, local, and technical SEO.
 Knowing this, it is crucial to be precise when performing on-page tasks.

 Keyword Placement

-The keywords included in your strategy will be deployed in various ways during on-page optimization.
+During on-page optimization, your keyword strategy will be deployed in various ways.
 From title tags to meta descriptions and the body content in between, you should use keywords properly by placing them in the most opportunistic spots.

 The left-hand side of any of the elements mentioned is typically that spot.
 But be careful; you want to avoid redundancy, and you want content to enhance the reading experience, not hinder it.